SlashD9/PracticalPython/README.md

 This test checks to see if the file conatains any scores, file should always be reset to have one score remain in file.

-### Python

-All Testing has been carried out in the same sequence:
-1. Add tests
-2. Run tests (They fail, no function)
-3. Create the function to enable tests to pass
-4. Run tests (They passed)
-5. Change the parameters of the tests to make them fail
-6. Run tests (They fail)
-7. Change the parameters to original
-8. Run tests (They passed)

 #### Sandbox
 1. Function 1: get_question()